 If the thought of keeping your own bees appeals to you, read on.
-I'll explain the basics of beekeeping for the beginner, whether you're a backyard beekeeper, homesteader, hobby farmer, or a small farmer looking to start a business selling honey and other bee products.
+We'll explain the basics of beekeeping for the beginner, whether you're a backyard beekeeper, homesteader, hobby farmer, or a small farmer looking to start a business selling honey and other bee products.
 It's fairly simple to learn how to keep bees.

-But there are some factors to consider before embarking on a beekeeping adventure, so before you dive in, consider whether keeping bees is right for you.
+There are some factors to consider before embarking on a beekeeping adventure, so before you dive in, consider whether keeping bees is right for you.

 01 of 07